cr1901/sentinel/doc/development/testing.md

 default checks file hashes, not timestamps).
 I unfortunately don't quite remember the context, nor whether I fixed this issue or not.
 But just in case, you can run `rvformal-force test-name` to force-run a test and ignore dependency info.
-Alternatively, `doit forget run_sby` can reset the dependency logic for _all_ checks.
+Alternatively, `pdm doit forget run_sby` can reset the dependency logic for _all_ checks.

 ### How This Repo Invokes RISC-V Formal